lban2049/lodash/.aigne/doc-smith/docs/api-function.md

 ## bindKey

 Creates a function that invokes the method at `object[key]` with `partials` prepended to the arguments it receives.
-This method differs from `_.bind` by allowing the bound function to reference a method that may be redefined or not yet exist.
+This method differs from `_.bind` by allowing bound functions to reference methods that may be redefined or not yet exist.

 | Arguments | Type | Description |
 | --- | --- | --- |